 - 3rd Party Plugins – These have been developed by an external body – this could be a renowned organisation (E.g. Echo360 or Turnitin) or an individual developer or smaller company.

-Before adopting (or developing) a plugin for QMplus, it is important that the University fully evaluates and tests its suitability and reliability.
-This is done through a collaboration between the E-Learning Unit and the IT Services teams and requires not only evaluating the plugin itself, but also testing its impact on the QMplus environment (e.g. does it interfere with other plugins or a previous version of the same plugin that is being used; will it impact performance or data security), as well as we will need to understand the implications in supporting the installation of the plugin in its current format and through future upgrades.
+Before adopting (or developing) a plugin for QMplus, it is important that the University fully evaluates and tests its suitability, security and reliability.
+This is done through a collaboration between the TELT and other teams in IT Services and requires not only evaluating the plugin itself, but also testing its impact on the QMplus environment (e.g. does it interfere with other plugins or a previous version of the same plugin that is being used; will it impact performance or data security), as well as we will need to understand the implications in supporting the installation of the plugin in its current format and through future upgrades.

-Although the plugin may provide a wealth of benefits for particular users of the system, if the ELU and ITS teams are not able to fully evaluate it then it would be prudent for the plugin to not be installed or for the installation to be delayed until full evaluation is possible.
-Also, if the plugin is installed, and later there are issues uncovered (such as during an upgrade) then the plugin will need to re-evaluated, and possible removed from QMplus.
+Although the plugin may provide a wealth of benefits for particular users of the system, it will not be installed until a full evaulation has been carried out.
+Also, if the plugin is installed, and later there are issues uncovered (such as during an upgrade) then the plugin will need to re-evaluated, and possibly removed from QMplus.

 Timeframe for Plugin Installations

-- Users can raise a ticket on Helpdesk, which will get routed to a member of the E-Learning Unit or an email can be sent to firstname.lastname@example.org
+- Users can raise a ticket on Helpdesk, which will get routed to a member of the TELT or an email can be sent to email@example.com

-- Requests may come through a user forum (such as HSS, S&E or SMD E-Learning Users groups or the E-Learning Steering Group).
+- Requests may come through a user forum (such as HSS, S&E or FMD E-Learning Users groups or the E-Learning Steering Group).

-A member of the E-Learning Unit will normally meet with the requester to gain more information and discuss the feasibility of its installation or development.
-At this meeting, it is the responsibility of the requester to convince the ELU staff member about the usefulness of this plugin, especially for the QMplus user base for generally.
-A performa outlining some initial questions will be given/sent to the user to complete so that the ELU can make a more informed evaluation (sample questions below).
+A member of the TELT will normally meet with you to gain more information and discuss your requirements.
+At this meeting, it is your responsibility to convince us as to the usefulness of this plugin, especially for the QMplus user base generally.
+A performa outlining some initial questions will be given/sent to the user to complete so that the TELT can make a more informed evaluation (sample questions below).

-The E-Learning Unit will be looking for certain criteria when evaluating a plugin for development or installation.
-The criteria is based on those used by ULCC, which include:
+We will be looking for certain criteria when evaluating a plugin for development or installation.
+These include:

-The E-Learning Unit will also take into account the usefulness of the plugin – in terms of how widely the plugin can be used, both within the QMUL community as well as externally in the Moodle community.
+The TELT will also take into account the usefulness of the plugin – in terms of how widely the plugin can be used, both within the QMUL community as well as externally in the Moodle community.

 Evaluation of the Plugin